On the Density of Happy Numbers: Experimental Data

 \section{Experimental Data}

-The data\footnote{Data generated by fellow graduate student, Patrick Devlin.
-Also it was double checked for smaller $n$ using a slower Maple program written independently by the author.} presented in this section is the results of short computer searches, so the bounds surely can be improved greatly with more computing time.
+The data\footnote{Data generated by fellow graduate student, Patrick Devlin.} presented in this section is the result of short computer searches, so the bounds surely can be improved with more computing time.
 Floating point approximation with conservative rounding was used.